kos-conf/restaurant-recommender-application/README.md

 ## Produce reviews

-Now we can produce product reviews into a `product_reviews` topic on Confluent Cloud.
+Now we can produce product reviews into a `restaurant_reviews` topic on Confluent Cloud.

 First, create the topic by running the following command in your terminal: